 However, making significant transformation requires commitment, and that’s a daunting prospect for executives.
-When asked to list the primary limitations their organization faces in achieving their sustainability objectives, 45% said business priorities above sustainability objectives, while 35% said fear of an economic slowdown.
+When asked to list the primary limitations their organisation faces in achieving their sustainability objectives, 45% said business priorities above sustainability objectives, while 35% said fear of an economic slowdown.

 To achieve their sustainability goals, these companies need to be embracing digital strategies, which will, in fact, support their bottom-lines in the process.
-Another global study by Avanade found that organizations could earn an extra $1 billion per year in revenue and reduce operational costs by more than 11% through adopting a holistic approach to cloud technology, apps, and modern engineering techniques.
+Another global study by Avanade found that organisations could earn an extra $1 billion per year in revenue and reduce operational costs by more than 11% through adopting a holistic approach to cloud technology, apps, and modern engineering techniques.

 This anxiety and competing goals are clearly hampering their achievement of their ESG targets.
 For example, nearly two-thirds of respondents say their companies are not building diversity into product development, and a quarter don’t even have a plan in place for reaching their goals.

 Another 14% of executives are midway through executing their ESG plan but experiencing challenges.
 In fact, 93% of respondents said they haven’t completed their ESG plan.
 For the manufacturing vertical, that number is even higher.

 It’s no wonder that less than half of executives are confident they will hit their ESG targets on time.